Canada Visitor Visa Policy Reforms: Three Reasons Permitted Only After May 2025

 Increased rejections: In July 2024 alone, more than 5,800 travellers were rejected, one of the highest totals in years.

-Misuse of visas: Too many tourists were discovered using tourist visas to seek work prospects or make unauthorized stays.
+Misuse of visas: Too many tourists were discovered using tourist visas to seek work prospects or make unauthorised stays.

 Homelessness crisis: Large cities such as Toronto and Vancouver have experienced severe housing shortages, partially due to immigration-driven population increases.